Lovosice: History

 The region of Lovosice was inhabited already in the Bronze Age.
 Some evidence indicates that the first Czechs lived right here.

 The first mention of Lovosice is from 1143.
-Duke Vladislaus II gave this small village to the Strahov monastery.
+Duke Vladislaus II gave this small village to the Strahov Monastery.
 Emperor Rudolf II promoted the village to a town in 1600.

-Lovosice was 1756 the site of a major battle between Prussia and the Austrian empire, at the Battle of Lobositz.
+Lovosice was the site of a major battle between Prussia and the Habsburg Empire in 1756, known as the Battle of Lobositz.

-In 1850, the railroad was built, which supported the industrialization of the town and accelerated development.
+In 1850, the railway was built, which supported the industrialisation of the town and accelerated development.

 During World War II, due to the Munich Agreement, Lovosice fell within a German occupation zone, commonly called Sudetenland.
 Only 600 Czechs stayed in the town at that time.
 After the war, the German population was expelled as a result of the Beneš decrees.

 Demographics

 Economy

 Lovosice is known as an industrial town with a long tradition of chemical and food-processing industries.
+The main industrial employees with headquarters in Lovosice are TRCZ (a manufacturer of parts for motor vehicles with more than 1,000 employees) and Lovochemie (a manufacturer of fertilisers with more than 500 employees).

 Transport

-Due to its strategic location, Lovosice is a significant transport junction.
-Besides a cargo port on the Elbe River, the town has a great connection to Prague and Germany via the D8 motorway and high speed railway Prague–Ústí nad Labem–Dresden.
+Lovosice is a significant transport junction.
+Besides a cargo port on the Elbe River, the town has a great connection to Prague and Germany via the D8 motorway.

+Lovosice is located on the railway lines Prague–Děčín and Litoměřice–Chotiměř.
+The town is served by three train stations.

 Sights

 The former town hall is one of the most valuable buildings in the town.
 It was built in the Art Nouveau style in 1906–1907.
 Today it serves as a library and tourist information office.

 The Renaissance castle in Lovosice was built in the second half of the 16th century.
-After a fire in 1809, it was Baroquely modified and served as an archive and office.
+After a fire in 1809, it was modified in the Baroque style and served as an archive and office.
 Today the building houses a secondary vocational school.

-The Baroque Church of Saint Wenceslaus was built in 1733–1748 on a place of former wooden church.
-It contains valuable frescoes and an altarpiece Saint Wenceslaus.
+The Church of Saint Wenceslaus was built in the Baroque style in 1733–1748, on the site of the former wooden church.
+It contains valuable frescoes and a Saint Wenceslaus altarpiece.